neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 ### Encryption

 All sensitive data uploaded to a FEGA node need to be encrypted using the crypt4gh standard[@crypt4gh].
 For encrypting, apart from the file itself, all one needs is:
-1. The public key used for the encryption which is provided by the FEGA node One of the available crypt4gh implementations:
+1. The public key used for the encryption which is provided by the FEGA node.

+One of the available crypt4gh implementations:
     - [crypt4gh python](https://github.com/EGA-archive/crypt4gh) module or [crypt4gh-gui python](https://github.com/CSCfi/crypt4gh-gui) module wrapper with GUI
     - [crypth4gh go](https://github.com/neicnordic/crypt4gh) implementation or [sdi-cli](https://github.com/NBISweden/sda-cli) go wrapper